neurallayer/roboquant/docs/INSTALL.md

 ```

 **⚠️ WARNING**\
-If the artefact cannot be found in your local Maven repository during a build, the ibkr profile with the module `roboquant-ibkr` will be skipped.
+If the artifact cannot be found in your local Maven repository during a build, the ibkr profile with the module `roboquant-ibkr` will be skipped.

 ## Documentation